poobaisle/hello-world/README.md

 # hello-world
-just trying to add a repository
+This is a repository that will be usefull for OSCP students